Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

-Growing your tasty friend from a bulb is the simper technique.
-You can even use grocery-bought fennel for this!
-Just use the leaves for your cooking but leave the bulb intact.
-In case you’re new to fennel, the bulb is easy to spot as it’s swollen white base
+A simpler technique is to grow your tasty friend from a bulb.
+You can even use a shop-bought fennel plant for this!
+Just use the leaves for your cooking but keep the bulb intact.
+In case you’re new to fennel, the bulb is easy to spot as the plant's swollen white base

 - Select a shallow dish or jar.